oliver32768/ml-video-object-detection/README.md

 Given this, I additionally implemented a step in each iteration that removes implausible bounding boxes using heuristics.
 This can be improved; see below.

+**Evaluation**: For each training epoch, model performance is validated against a subset of the pseudo-labelled dataset by computing precision, recall, F1 score and the average IoU of predicted bounding boxes.
+Note that these statistics are relevant to the pseudo-labels; as these are imperfect, most of the productive evaluation comes from running `dataset-visualisations.py` and qualitatively evaluating predicted bounding boxes.

 **Improvements**:

 1. **Dataset Cleaning**: Given more time, I would like to try computing deep features (e.g. using VGG19) of pixels inside bounding boxes and performing some form of outlier detection (e.g. isolation forests, or K-Means on dimensionality reduced (e.g. PCA, Autoencoders) features, etc.) on these in order to prune more false positives